I'm a member

-DESCRIPTIONHepatic tumors can arise either as primary liver cancer or by metastasis to the liver from other tissues or organs.
+Hepatic tumors can arise either as primary liver cancer or by metastasis to the liver from other tissues or organs.
 Local therapy for hepatic metastasis is indicated only when there is no extrahepatic disease, which rarely occurs for patients with primary cancers other than colorectal carcinoma (CRC) or certain neuroendocrine malignancies.
-At present, surgical resection with tumor-free margins and liver transplantation are the only potentially curative treatments.
+Local therapy by surgical resection with tumor-free margins or liver transplantation is the only potentially curative treatment.
 For liver metastases from CRC, randomized trials have reported that post-surgical adjuvant chemotherapy (administered systemically or via the hepatic artery) decreases recurrence rates and increases time to recurrence.
 Important prognostic factors for survival include site and extent of primary tumor, hepatic tumor burden, and performance status.

 Unfortunately, most hepatic tumors are unresectable at diagnosis, due either to their anatomic location, size, number of lesions, concurrent nonmalignant liver disease, or insufficient hepatic reserve.
 Palliative chemotherapy by combined systemic and hepatic artery infusion (HAI) may increase disease-free intervals for patients with unresectable hepatic metastases from CRC.
 However, durable responses to chemotherapy are less likely for patients with unresectable primary hepatocellular cancer (HCC).

-Currently 2 commercial forms of 90Y microspheres are available: TheraSpheres® (Theragenics; Atlanta, GA ) and SIR-Spheres® (Sirtex Medical Limited; Lake Forest, IL ).
+Currently 2 commercial forms of 90Y microspheres are available: a glass sphere, TheraSphere® (MDS Nordion Inc., Ontario, Canada) and a resin sphere, SIR-Spheres® (Sirtex Medical Limited; Lake Forest, IL).
 Non-commercial forms are used mostly outside the United States.
 While the commercial products use the same radioisotope (90Y) and have the same target dose (100 Gy), they differ in microsphere size profile, base material (i.e., resin versus glass) and size of commercially available doses.
-These physical characteristics of the active and inactive ingredients affect the flow of microspheres during injection, their retention at the tumor site, spread outside the therapeutic target region, and dosimetry calculations.
+The physical characteristics of the active and inactive ingredients affect the flow of microspheres during injection, their retention at the tumor site, spread outside the therapeutic target region, and dosimetry calculations.
 Note also that the U.S. Food and Drug Administration (FDA) granted premarket approval of SIR-Spheres®, for use in combination with 5-floxuridine (5-FUDR) chemotherapy by HAI, to treat unresectable hepatic metastases from colorectal cancer.
-In contrast, TheraSpheres® were approved by humanitarian device exemption for use as monotherapy to treat unresectable HCC.
+In contrast, TheraSphere® were approved by humanitarian device exemption for use as monotherapy to treat unresectable HCC.
 In January 2007, this HDE was expanded to include patients with hepatocellular carcinoma who have partial or branch portal vein thrombosis.
 For these reasons, results obtained with one product do not necessarily apply to other commercial (or non-commercial) products.

 Unresectable primary hepatocellular carcinoma (HCC)